banzhaf/GPTP2019/index.md

 ## Transportation

-Flights should be scheduled to the [Detroit Metro Airport](http://www.metroairport.com) (`DTW`).
-From there, a taxi or [Michigan Flyer/AirRide](http://www.michiganflyer.com) shuttle can be arranged.
-The Michigan Flyer, in particular, is affordable and convenient.
+Flights should be scheduled to the [Detroit Metro Airport](http://www.metroairport.com) (`DTW`) or to the (closer) [Lansing Capital Airport](http://www.flylansing.com/) (`LAN`).
+From Detroit, the [Michigan Flyer/AirRide](http://www.michiganflyer.com) shuttle can be arranged which is an affordable and convenient mode of transportation to East Lansing.
+Travel time on the bus is about 2 hours.
+Alternatively, you might want to rent a car at DTW.
+From LAN, you could take a taxi or a ride service.
+Transportation options should be considered before actually embarking on the trip.

-Unless you are staying directly in Downtown Ann Arbor or the University of Michigan campus area, you will want to to arrange transportation.
-Rental cars can obtained from the airport, but all major brands also have Ann Arbor locations for pick up and drop off.
-Several taxi services are available.
-If you're near a route you can also ride the [excellent local bus service](http://www.theride.org).

-There is very little chance of street parking on weekdays on the University campus, but there is a [public parking structure](https://pts.umich.edu/parking/structureforest.php) nearby on Forest Street.
+There is very little chance of street parking on weekdays on the University campus, but there is a [pay-by-use parking] close to the College of Engineerring.

 ## Information for Speakers and Authors

-See the [contributions page](contributions.html) for information on preparing presentations and publications, and the [schedule page](schedule.html) for the detailed workshop schedule.
+See the [contributions page](contributions.html) (tbd) for information on preparing presentations and publications, and the [schedule page](schedule.html) (tbd) for the detailed workshop schedule.